19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (a) any offence in connection with the formation or management of a limited liability partnership; or

-(b) any offence under paragraph 94 of the Fifth Schedule,
+(b) any offence under paragraph 93 of the Fifth Schedule,

+[Act 35 of 2014 wef 01/07/2015]

 the court may make a disqualification order in addition to any other sentence imposed.

+(3) Subject to any leave which the High Court may give pursuant to an application under subsection (5), a person who —

-(3) A person who is disqualified under subsection (1) or who has had a disqualification order made against him under subsection (2) shall not act as a manager of a limited liability partnership.
+(a) is disqualified under subsection (1); or

+(b) has had a disqualification order made against him under subsection (2),

+shall not act as a manager of a limited liability partnership during the period of the disqualification or disqualification order.

+[Act 35 of 2014 wef 01/07/2015]

 (4) Where a disqualified person —